jarvenja/tauplayer/docs/index.md

 - **(Radio) Stream URL** is a direct link to radio station's online stream.
 Same radio stream can be stored in many _collection_ files.
 - **tauplayer** is abbreviation for words _Terminal Audio Player_.
 At its most concrete minimum it is only one _Bash_ shell script file _(tauplayer.sh)_.
 - **(Text) terminal** is a text input and output environment, where you can start and run commands.

+## Usage

+_tauplayer_ is used via Text-based User Interface (TUI).
+When launched it opens the _Main_ menu, where you can select the action of your choice.

 The following are some of functions described step by step.